vipzhicheng/logseq-plugin-comment-block/README.md

 If you change the `Preferred date format` on Settings page, you will lose your connections between journal and comments.

+## ❤️ Buy me a coffee

+If you like this plugin and you will, you can choose to buy me a coffee via [this](https://www.buymeacoffee.com/vipzhicheng) and [this](https://afdian.net/@vipzhicheng), that means a lot to me.

 ## Licence

 MIT